 When I visit, will I need to give my name and contact number for test and trace?

 Yes, your name and contact details will be required as part of the online booking.
-If you come to the gallery without a timed ticket booking, you will be asked to provide your name and a contact telephone number.
+If you come to the gallery without a timed ticket booking, you will be asked to check in on the NHS app or provide your name and a contact telephone number.

 Will you check my temperature as I enter the Gallery?